 Our visit to Grand Canyon was in early March 2016.
 The weather was getting warmer already and it was a perfect day for a nature walk.
 It was a dream to see the beauty of this nature phenomenon, so we planned whole day for this visit.
+Here is our guide – How to visit Grand Canyon in one day trip from Flagstaff.

 We drove from Las Vegas and stayed in Flagstaff overnight.
 The motel was called Aspen.
 It’s a nice property, but a bit cold for winter months – night temperatures went as low as 0 C. There was still snow at mountain peaks.
 Wish I had a heated blanket with me!
 On the positive side – it felt like a true nature hike – something completely different from Vegas style hotels.
 Location of the motel is very convenient, it was clean and fairly good price.
 There is a supermarket next door and few nice restaurants.
 I recommend Satchmo’s – amazing BBQ ribs at great price.
 Their address is 2320 N 4th St, Flagstaff, AZ 86004, United States.